vaibhav200-4/movie_recommendation_system/README.md

 ## ⚡ How It Works
 1. User selects a movie from the dropdown.
 2. The app finds the most similar movies using a **cosine similarity matrix**.
-3. For each recommended movie, a poster is fetched via OMDb API.
+3. For each recommended movie, a poster is fetched via IMDb API.
 4. Results are displayed in a clean grid layout.

 ---